Montpelier District Heat Plant

 Thoughtfully Designed Public Infrastructure

-This unique public-private partnership developed a central biomass fueled power plant, providing a heat source for all state buildings and the entire Montpelier City Downtown District.
+This unique public-private partnership, a result of the Capital District Master Plan, developed a central biomass fueled power plant, providing a heat source for all state buildings and the entire Montpelier City Downtown District.

 The plant is located in the heart of the State Capitol Complex and at the edge of the historic downtown.
 This unique project consists of two wood chip fired boilers utilizing a rapidly renewable local resource and local labor.
 It is anticipated that this new central facility will reduce state/city emissions by 11 tons per year and decrease oil usage by 300,000 gallons per year.
 The 15,000 sf plant replaces an existing and outdated state plant.
 The only portions of the existing plant that remain are the reconfigured fuel storage bunkers and a historic masonry chimney.